AnuragJaybhaye/Weather-API-Dashboard/README.md

+Yes Below text is Chatgpt Generated - I'm Lazy (Anyway's Who even read these just checkout the image at the end)

 **Weather-API-Dashboard**

 After working with static datasets, I wanted to take on a new challenge: building a dashboard that visualizes live, dynamic data.
 I decided to create a personal weather dashboard, seeing it as the perfect opportunity to learn how to connect to a real-time API and design a beautiful, functional interface from the ground up. 🌦️